Rudxain/to-do_app/README.md

 If you're a dev, I recommend you to learn and take inspiration from my code.

 If you're a user...
-I have no idea why would you use this app, since there are much better ones, everywhere.
-My app has no search functionality, but I'm considering to implement it.
+I have no idea why would you use this app, since there are much better ones, literally everywhere.

 > [!WARNING]
 > Beware of shared storage!